 The potential cinnamon benefits for skin are rooted in its antibiotic and antimicrobial properties which can help protect skin from irritation, rashes, allergic reactions and infection.
 Applying cinnamon essential oil directly to the skin can be helpful in reducing inflammation, swelling, pain and redness.
 (27)

 One of the benefits of cinnamon and honey, another antimicrobrial ingredient, is that using both together can boost skin health even more and may be beneficial for acne, rosacea and skin allergies.
+You can use either raw honey or Manuka honey and cinnamon for skin relief.

 11. Reduces Allergy Symptoms